nrr-90/PPI-GCN/README.md

 This project implements creating a GCN graph to predict the missing sites of Protein-Protein Interactions. <br>
 Three datasets are used in this implementation (Dset 186, Dset 72, and PDBset 164). <br>
 Three features are axtracted: <br>
--PSSM: PSI-BLAST
+- PSSM: PSI-BLAST
--Secondary Structure: DSSP Library
+- Secondary Structure: DSSP Library
--Raw Protein Sequence.
+- Raw Protein Sequence.

 The implementation requires the following packages to be installed:
 - Pytorch